This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 On an organised tour

-Alternatively you can book a day tour which usually includes hotel pickup/drop off, transport, lunch, walking tours etc. Check out Viator for a selection of Taboga Island tours.
+Alternatively you can book a day tour which usually includes hotel pickup/drop off, transport, lunch, walking tours etc. Check out Viator for a selection of Taboga Island tours or this all-Inclusive Taboga Island Catamaran Cruise >

 How to get around Taboga Island